JuliaDataScience/JuliaDataScience/contents/data_vis_makie_layouts.md

 ### Nested `Axis` (_subplots_)

 It is also possible to define a set of `Axis` (_subplots_) explicitly, and use it to build a main figure with several rows and columns.
-For instance, the following its a "complicated" arrangement of `Axis`:
+For instance, the following is a "complicated" arrangement of `Axis`:

 ```jl
 @sc nested_sub_plot!(fig)